tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/常见问题/其他常见问题_intl.md

 ### What is the latest version of MongoDB?
-Version 3.2.10 and 3.6.3 are available on TencentDB for MongoDB
+Version 3.2.10 and 3.6.3 are available on TencentDB for MongoDB.
 ### How do I delete a MongoDB database?
 Will it be deleted automatically if I do not renew it after it expires?
 An expired TencentDB for MongoDB instance will be automatically deleted if it is not renewed after the 14-day grace period.
 So please back up your data.
 You can go to **Operation** -> **More** -> **Return and Refund** in the instance list to terminate the instance manually through the console.
 ### How do I apply for security credentials for MongoDB?